Twitter

 Extended warranties: Don’t pay extra for nothing

-Have you ever bought an extended warranty?
-Chances are you’ve been made to feel like it’s the best way to protect yourself against expensive repairs in the future.
-It’s not.
+Salespeople will often try to persuade you that extended warranties are the best way to protect yourself against expensive repairs in the future.
+Don’t be fooled.

 What many Australians don’t realise is they are protected under Australian Consumer Law and that, more often than not, the extended warranty being offered covers the same period and rights to repairs or replacement.
+This is why it’s often referred to as ‘junk insurance’.

-In other words, you’re paying for something that is available to you for free.
+In other words, you’re paying for something that is available for free.
 It’s like taking out another insurance policy when you’re already covered.
 So why do so many retailers push extended warranties?
 And is there any occasion when it’s worth shelling out the extra dollars?

 What is an extended warranty?